- 7 minutes to read

 What Firewall settings are required for the Log API

-1. REST - Inbound communication typically HTTP and HTTPS
+1. TCP Ports for REST - Inbound communication from integration platforms

 1. TCP Ports for REST